 Aids to Navigation (ATON) is useful in notifying boaters of the location, route, distance, and hazards present in the water.

 - Buoys are floating items attached to the bottom of the shore.
 It has unique colors and shapes which have a corresponding purpose.

 - Beacons are structures permanently settled on the ocean floor or inland.
-One good example of beacons is a lighthouse.
+One good example of a beacon is a lighthouse.

 - Channel Markers

-Channel markers help sailors to travel safely in waterways.
+Channel markers help sailors to travel safely on waterways.
 It indicates which part of the waterway is navigable.
 Markers serve as a guide in avoiding hazards in the water.